 In breaking down the results by manufacturer and by dose, the second dose of the Moderna shot had the most ‘severe or extreme’ reactions at 19.5%, with Johnson & Johnson coming in at 17.7% having a severe or extreme reaction.

 While the study focused on the genetic variants linked with side effects, their results show that a prior COVID-19 infection was linked to greater side effects (which is what other studies and many anecdotes have shown).
-The <55 age group also had links to a greater risk of side effects, which makes sense with immune response declining in aging.
+The <55 age group also had links to a greater risk of side effects, which makes sense with immune responses declining in aging.

-Of note in this study is that the median age of participants is 58.
+Of note in this study is that the median age of participants was 58.
 Many participants may not have shown side effects due to an attenuated immune response in older individuals.
 Also important here, when it comes to the genetic part of the study, is that the vast majority of participants are of European or Hispanic ancestry.
 Thus, the genetic results may or may not hold true for other population groups.

 Here is the participant breakdown: